hirre/dynamicwebworker/README.md

 # Dynamic Web Worker

-WebWorker is a worker service that can dynamically be loaded with a number of worker threads using REST calls.
+A worker service that can dynamically be loaded with a number of worker threads using REST calls.
 The workers can (based on incoming messages) process some work which are located in separate libraries that are also loaded dynamically.

 ## RabbitMQ Installation & Running with Docker
 ```